 The ACG conducted a benchmarking study, sponsored by BHP Olympic Dam, between June and August 2019.
-The objective of the study was:
+The objective of the study was to:

-- to define and document industry processes for stope design and reconciliation,
+- define and document industry processes for stope design and reconciliation,

-- to identify standard and advanced practices within these processes, and
+- identify standard and advanced practices within these processes, and

-- to identify gaps to inform the focus of future research.
+- identify gaps to inform the focus of future research.

-The data for the benchmarking was collected during two workshops, one in Perth Australia and the other in Rouyn-Noranda, Canada.
-A total of 19 mines provided data for the benchmarking study, 17 of them were represented at these workshops.
-The other two mines provided data via individual interviews.
+The data for the benchmarking was collected during two workshops; one in Perth, Australia and the other in Rouyn-Noranda, Canada.
+A total of 19 mines provided data for the benchmarking study.

 In addition to developing the process mapping, the main findings from the study included the following observations: